IBS and probiotics - a growing body of evidence

 A 2014 study 2 in the ‘American Journal of Gastroenterology’, searched MEDLINE, EMBASE, and the Cochrane Controlled Trials Register for randomized controlled trials (RCTs) recruiting adults with IBS or CIC (chronic idiopathic constipation), which compared prebiotics, probiotics and synbiotics with placebo or no therapy.
 43 Randomized Clinical Trials were found, and analysis of these 43 trials showed that probiotics had beneficial effects on global IBS, abdominal pain, bloating, and flatulence scores.
 (Data was sparse for either prebiotics or synbiotics.)
 The conclusion of the study states that ‘Probiotics are effective treatments for IBS, but further evidence is required before the role of prebiotics or synbiotics in IBS is known’

-For further reading on the subject of IBS, practitioners may like to read our FAQ: 'Which probiotics are for IBS?'
+For further reading on the subject of IBS, you may like to read our FAQ over in the Probiotics Learning Lab: 'Which probiotics are for IBS?'